South China Morning Post: Alibaba ownership

 The acquisition by Alibaba was completed on 5 April 2016.
 Following the acquisition, SCMP took down the paywall to its website.

 According to a 2016 public survey conducted by the Centre for Communication and Public Opinion Survey at the Chinese University of Hong Kong, the SCMP received a credibility rating of 6.54, the highest credibility score among the various paid newspapers in Hong Kong.

 In July 2020, SCMP announced that it would return to a subscription model in August 2020.
+The paper announced that they were reinstating the paywall that they had gotten rid of in 2016 when Alibaba bought the digital newspaper.
+SCMP felt that they needed to put the paywall back up in order to generate advertising revenue, and subscription payments were an integral part of that.
+A metered paywall was rolled out for the website and the mobile application at the same time.
+The new arrangement would allow readers to read a certain number of articles for free before they would need to pay.
+COVID-19 and a tougher business environment caused the newspaper to reconsider the advertising model.

-In March 2021, it was reported that the Chinese government was pressuring Alibaba to sell SCMP, due to concerns over the company's influence over public opinion in Hong Kong.
+In March 2021, it was reported that the Chinese government was pressuring Alibaba to sell SCMP due to concerns over the company's influence over public opinion in Hong Kong.
 Critics say this is designed to move the paper under the ownership of Chinese state-owned firm or an associated billionaire, placing it under the influence of the Chinese Communist Party (CCP).
 In a leaked internal November 2021 memo, SCMP CEO Gary Liu denied any sale was in the works.